The Front-of-Pack Claims That Drive Snack Bar Purchase Intent

 3. Stack your dietary certifications.
 “Organic • Vegan • Gluten-Free” outperformed any single certification.
 If you hold multiple certifications, display them together rather than choosing one to feature.

 4. Quantify your sugar claim.
 “Less Than 8g Sugar” outperformed “No Added Sugar,” “Naturally Sweetened,” and every aspirational variant.
-Consumers in the low sugar snacks segment want a number, not a narrative.
+Consumers in the low-sugar snacks segment want a number, not a narrative.

 5. Don’t over-invest in tagline development.
 At 7.8% importance, your tagline has roughly one-third the influence of your ingredient transparency claim.
 Spend the creative budget on claims testing instead.